Best Backpacking Pillows — Tested, Scored, & Reviewed

 HEIGHT: In terms of pillow height, front sleepers should be able to get away with a thinner pillow and, therefore, a stuff sack pillow might be a reasonable choice for a front sleeper.
 Side sleepers (and some back sleepers) will likely require more support, and should look at thicker hybrid inflatables like the Sea to Summit Aeros Premium and Cocoon Hyperlight Air-Core.

-Backpacking pillows can differ dramatically in their stability.
+STABILITY: Backpacking pillows can differ dramatically in their stability.
 The main culprit is an inflatable component, which can induce an unstable “balloon” feel to the pillow.
 For most people this isn’t too significant an issue, and usually letting a bit of air out of the pillow will reduce the problem.
+But, if you find an unstable pillow irritating enough to ruin your sleep, then aim for a stuff sack pillow (if weight is a concern) or a compressible pillow (if weight isn’t a concern).

-Packed size
+Packed Size

 Even though many backpacking pillows are similar in width when used for sleeping, they can vary dramatically in size when packed away during the day.
 This is owing to the different materials used for providing the pillow’s support, with oxygen obviously being the most compressible type of fill for packing away!